ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

 For full information, see [CPE 22.12 Release Notes](https://github.com/PE-Cray/cpe-changelog/blob/main/ex/cpe-22.12-sles15-sp4-FullReleaseNotes.txt)

-**CCE 14**
+**CCE 15**

-C++ applications built using CCE 13 or earlier may need to be recompiled due to the significant changes that were necessary to implement C++17.
+C++ applications built using CCE 13 or earlier should be recompiled due to the significant changes that were necessary to implement C++17.
 This is expected to be a one-time requirement.

 Some non-standard Cray Fortran extensions supporting shorthand notation for logical operations will be removed in a future release.
-CCE 14 will issue warning messages when these are encountered, providing time to adapt the application to use standard Fortran.
+CCE 15 will issue warning messages when these are encountered, providing time to adapt the application to use standard Fortran.

 **HPE Cray MPICH 8.1.23**